 This source file defines the proxy interface

-This source file defines an implementation class for the interface's proxy.
-Applications should not use this type.
+This source file defines the helper type for the interface's proxy.

 On the client side, a Slice interface maps to a Java interface with methods that correspond to the operations on that interface.
 Consider the following simple interface: